 Jodi can be reached at 802-443-5936 or via e-mail at email@example.com.
 Materials may be sent to the Student Accessibility Services fax machine at 802-443-2440.
-Jodi's office is located in the lower level of Meeker House.
+Jodi's office is located in the Service Building.

 The ADA Committee is made up of faculty, staff and administration and comes together to certify eligibility and determine accommodations for students with qualifying physical disabilities, learning disabilities, attention deficit disorders, psychological disabilities, medical disabilities and other qualifying disabilities.

 The ADA Committee also discusses further development of our policies and procedures to ensure efficiency and continued support for our current and future students.
 Additionally, the Committee has facilitated the organization of activities to increase awareness of disability issues.